danielakarwowska/cdk-aws_serverless/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

+Once you have saved the file, you can use the AWS CLI or the AWS Management Console to update your Lambda function with the new code.
+After the update is complete, you can call the API endpoint associated with the Lambda function to fetch data from the ECS cluster.